fedor-rusak/thoughts/README.md

 This is a small node app that tries to be vim-bash-like thing for simple notes.
 Yet interconnected thoughts!

+You can use Github Gist to save/load your thoughts if you provide [Github personal access](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) token with **gist**, **read:user** scopes.

 Should work properly on Mac and Windows.
+In browser and terminal.

 # How to start